i2p/i2p.www/i2p2www/spec/blockfile.rst

     "a"
         The time added (Java long time in ms)

+    "a"
+        The time added (Java long time in ms)

+    "notes"
+        User-supplied comments

     "s"
         The original source of the entry (typically a file name or subscription URL)

+    "v"
+        If the signature of the entry was verified, "true" or "false"

 Hostname keys are stored in lower-case and always end in ".i2p".